IT3038C/IT3038C.github.io/docs/week-8.md

 ### Lists

 Lists are the same as arrays.
 They’re just called lists in Python, even though they are arrays.
-However, python lists are far more flexible than arrays because you can have multiple data types in a list, including sublists.
+However, python lists are far more flexible than arrays because you can have multiple data types in a list, including sub-lists.

 Let’s create a list now.